Symmetry extension by condensation defects in five-dimensional gauge theories: Introduction and summary of results

 The symmetries of pure $SU(N)$ YM in five dimensions were studied in \cite{BenettiGenolini:2020doj, Gukov:2020btk, Genolini:2022mpi}.
 It was found that there is a mixed 't~Hooft anomaly between the $\mathbb{Z}_N^{(1)}$ electric 1-form symmetry and the $U(1)_I^{(0)}$ instantonic 0-form symmetry, with anomaly inflow given by

 where $\mathcal{B}_2$ and $A_1$ are background gauge fields for the 1- and 0-form symmetries, respectively, $\cup$ is the cup product in cohomology theory, $\mathcal{P}$ denotes a natural ``square'' operation on discrete gauge fields (more details are provided in section \ref{Section:Yang-Mills}), and throughout the paper we use $[\cdot]_p$ to denote reduction mod $p$.
-This anomaly expresses the fact that the normalization of the instanton charge gets smaller by a factor of $1/N$ in the presence of a background $\mathcal{B}_2$.
-A notable application of this result is to the case of $SU(2)$ supersymmetric Yang-Mills (SYM).
+This anomaly expresses the fact that the normalization of the instanton charge gets smaller by a factor of $1/N$ in the presence of a background $\mathcal{B}_2$.\footnote{This is the $5d$ analogue of the extension of the periodicity of the theta angle in $4d$ $SU(N)$ YM, in the presence of a background field for the electric symmetry.
+This phenomenon can also be expressed in terms of an ``anomaly inflow in the space of coupling constants'' \cite{Cordova:2019jnf,Cordova:2019uob} that takes a form similar to \eqref{eq:BGTanointro}.} A notable application of this result is to the case of $SU(2)$ supersymmetric Yang-Mills (SYM).
 This theory was discovered in \cite{Seiberg:1996bd} to admit a UV completion by an SCFT, the so-called $E_1$ theory, in which $U(1)_I^{(0)}$ enhances to a non-Abelian symmetry with $\mathfrak{su}(2)_I$ algebra.
 Under the assumption that the $\mathbb{Z}_2^{(1)}$ is also a symmetry of the UV SCFT, \cite{BenettiGenolini:2020doj,Genolini:2022mpi} argued that the global form of the 0-form symmetry of the $E_1$ SCFT is $SO(3)_I^{(0)}$, because only with this global form one can write a UV anomaly inflow,

 that matches \eqref{eq:BGTanointro} in the IR.
-Here $w_2$ is the second Stiefel-Whitney class of the $SO(3)$ bundle.\footnote{The symmetries as well as other aspects of the $E_1$ SCFT have been studied also in, e.g., \cite{Aharony:1997ju,Aharony:1997bh,DeWolfe:1999hj,Kim:2012gu, Bashkirov:2012re, Rodriguez-Gomez:2013dpa,Tachikawa:2015mha,Cremonesi:2015lsa,Closset:2018bjz,Apruzzi:2019vpe,Apruzzi:2021vcu,DelZotto:2022joo,Acharya:2024bnt,Akhond:2024nyr}.}
+Here $w_2$ is the second Stiefel-Whitney class of the $SO(3)$ bundle.\footnote{The symmetries as well as other aspects of the $E_1$ SCFT have been studied also in, e.g., \cite{Aharony:1997ju,Aharony:1997bh,DeWolfe:1999hj,Kim:2012gu, Bashkirov:2012re, Rodriguez-Gomez:2013dpa,Tachikawa:2015mha,Cremonesi:2015lsa,Closset:2018bjz,Apruzzi:2019vpe,Apruzzi:2021vcu,DelZotto:2022joo,Cvetic:2022imb,Closset:2023pmc,Acharya:2024bnt,Akhond:2024nyr}.}

 In this paper we study other global forms of five-dimensional YM theory with $\mathfrak{su}(N)$ gauge algebra, with a particular focus on the case of $PSU(N) = SU(N)/\mathbb{Z}_N$.
 The latter can be obtained from $SU(N)$ YM by gauging the $\mathbb{Z}_N^{(1)}$ symmetry, i.e.~promoting $\mathcal{B}_2$ to a dynamical gauge field $\mathscr{b}_2$.
 This operation gives rise to a dual magnetic 2-form symmetry $\mathbb{Z}_N^{(2)}$, whose topological charge defects are generated by the surface operators